-- Provide a welcoming atmosphere for pupils and a safe learning environment, particularly for those returning to school following a period of absence. - Be aware of factors that can contribute to poor attendance and punctuality. - Recognise that absence is a symptom of other issues impacting a pupil's welfare and can be a warning sign of safeguarding concerns. - Adhere to the procedures in place within school to promote good attendance. - Promote the link between attendance and educational attainment to pupils and parents. - Complete attendance registers in accordance with the legislation and under the direction of the head teacher. - Raise any concerns about attendance with the Senior Attendance Champion and/or head teacher.
+• Provide a welcoming atmosphere for children and a safe learning environment.

+- Be aware of factors that can contribute to poor attendance and punctuality. - Adhere to the procedures in place within school to promote good attendance. - Promote the link between attendance and educational attainment to pupils and parents. - Complete attendance registers in accordance with the legislation and under the direction of the head teacher. - Discuss attendance concerns at an early stage with children and parents. - Raise any concerns about attendance with the attendance lead and/or head teacher.